script2355/black/README.md

     if config.noclip and char and char:FindFirstChildOfClass("Humanoid") then char:FindFirstChildOfClass("Humanoid"):ChangeState(11)
     end
-    if config.fly and hrp then
+    if config.teleport and hrp then
-        hrp.Velocity = Vector3.new(0, config.flySpeed * 50, 0)
+        hrp.CFrame = hrp.CFrame + Vector3.new(0, 100, 0)
     end
     if config.speedBoost and hrp then
         hrp.CFrame = hrp.CFrame + hrp.CFrame.LookVector * 2